 In June 2009, the Company initiated a restructuring plan to reduce its cost structure.
 The restructuring plan resulted in the consolidation of the Company's headquarter facility located in Emeryville, California, which is under an operating lease.
 The Company ceased using a certain part of this headquarter facility in August 2009.
 The Company recorded approximately \$5.4 million of restructuring charges associated with the facility lease costs after the operations ceased.
 In addition, as a result of the consolidation of the headquarter facility, the Company recorded approximately \$3.1 million related to asset impairments and reversed \$2.7 million related to deferred rent associated with the leased facility.
-In September 2010, the Company's Board of Directors approved the Company's plan to reoccupy the part of its headquarter facility which was previously the subject of the 2009 restructuring.
-This reoccupied space will be used to meet the Company's expansion requirements.
-As a result, the Company reversed approximately \$4.6 million of its restructuring liability and recognized an income from restructuring of \$2.1 million during the year ended December 31, 2010.
+In September 2010, the Company's Board of Directors approved the Company's plan to reoccupy the part of its headquarter facility that was previously the subject of the 2009 restructuring.
+This reoccupied space was used to meet the Company's expansion requirements.
+As a result, the Company reversed approximately \$4.6 million of its restructuring liability and recognized an income from restructuring of \$2.1 million during the three and nine months ended September 30, 2010.
+No restructuring income was recorded during the three and nine months ended September 30, 2011.